 Your journey into motherhood is already well underway, and by eating right, you’re giving your baby the best possible start in life.

 That’s why having an evidence-based resource like The Prenatal Nutrition Library (TPNL) on your team is crucial.
-We’ll help you cut through all the noise by giving you real guidance from experienced pregnancy dietitians you can trust!
+We’ll help you cut through all the noise by providing you with real guidance from experienced pregnancy dietitians you can trust.

 It gets better—we’ll also hook you up with legit meal plans packed with all the right nutrients for you and your little one.
 The meal plans are designed for each trimester and are easy to make!
 You’ll get delicious recipes and confidently meet your nutrient needs for two.